Release Notes

 Vaccine efficacy is the primary target in clinical trials and the basis for most new vaccine approvals.
 But there is interest in designs for vaccine efficacy beyond the most common two-arm parallel design.

-nQuery 9.6 builds on the 8 vaccine design tables added in nQuery 9.5 by adding a table for vaccine efficacy in the multi-arm scenario and by extending the deferred vaccine harm/durability calculations to crossover controls.
+nQuery 9.7 builds on the major additions in vaccine studies in nQuery 9.5 and nQuery 9.6 by adding a table for vaccine efficacy in the multi-arm scenario using a cluster randomized design.

 Tables Added: